 Contingent consideration is classified either as equity or a financial liability.
-Amounts classified as a financial liability are subsequently remeasured to fair value, with changes in fair value recognised in other income or other expenses in the Consolidated Statement of Comprehensive Income.
+Amounts classified as a financial liability are subsequently remeasured to fair value, with changes in fair value recognised in other income or other expenses, and interest expense resulting from discounting is recognised within finance costs in the Statement of Comprehensive Income.
 Any subsequent adjustment to the final contingent consideration, based on actual results as at 30 June 2017, will be reflected in the Statement of Comprehensive Income.